openebs/openebs/documentation/source/install/on_premise_solutions.rst

         testuser@OpenEBSClient:~/openebs/e2e/ansible/inventory$ ls -ltr hosts
         -rw-rw-r-- 1 testuser testuser 1482 Jun  5 10:00 hosts

-* OpenEBS installation can be performed in dedicated mode, where the Kubernetes and OpenEBS clusters are setup individually on the Linux boxes (same or distinct) OR in hyperconverged mode, where the OpenEBS storage services run as pods on the Kubernetes cluster itself.
+* OpenEBS installation can be performed
+.. in dedicated mode, where the Kubernetes and OpenEBS clusters are setup individually on the Linux boxes (same or distinct) OR

+in hyperconverged mode, where the OpenEBS storage services run as pods on the Kubernetes cluster itself.

-The subsequent sections explain the installation procedure for both the dedicated and hyperconverged mode.
+The subsequent section explains the installation procedure for hyperconverged mode.

+..
 OpenEBS Installation - Dedicated Mode
 -------------------------------------
 * Update the *inventory/group_vars/all.yml* with the appropriate value ("dedicated") for the key "deployment_mode".

-* Execute the setup-kubernetes ansible playbook to create the kubernetes cluster followed by the setup-openebs playbook to install the maya-apiserver and openebs storage cluster.
+.. * Execute the setup-kubernetes ansible playbook to create the kubernetes cluster followed by the setup-openebs playbook to install the maya-apiserver and openebs storage cluster.
 These playbooks install the requisite dependencies on the machines, update the configuration files on the boxes and sets it up to serve applications.
   ::
      testuser@OpenEBSClient:~/openebs/e2e/ansible$ ansible-playbook setup-kubernetes.yml
      testuser@OpenEBSClient:~/openebs/e2e/ansible$ ansible-playbook setup-kubernetes.yml

-* Verify that the Kubernetes and OpenEBS clusters are running with the nodes having joined the masters.
+.. * Verify that the Kubernetes and OpenEBS clusters are running with the nodes having joined the masters.

+..
 Check status of the Kubernetes cluster
   ::
        name@KubeMaster:~$ kubectl get nodes
        NAME         STATUS    AGE       VERSION